Types of Chemical Peels

 Beta Hydroxy acid (salicylic acid) Peels

 Beta Hydroxy acid Peels, or BHA peels, are an excellent option for those hoping to reduce the appearance of blemishes or congested skin.
 The lipid base of BHA peels can reach farther than many AHA peels, as the solution can penetrate deeper layers of the dermis by attaching to the skin’s natural oils.
-Salicylic acid, the most common acid in BHA peels, acts as a clear-out for the pores, and has anti-inflammatory characteristics that reduce irritation due to acne breakouts.
+Salicylic acid, the most common acid in BHA peels, acts as a clear-out for the pores and has anti-inflammatory characteristics that reduce irritation due to acne breakouts.

 Jessner’s Peels

 Jessner’s peels can vary by strength depending on the percentages of the acids used.
-Jessner’s peels can also contain additional acid combinations, such as mandelic acid (from almonds) for anti-inflammatory benefit, phytic acid to treat patients with sensitive skin, or lactic acid to brighten and hydrate the skin.
+Jessner’s peels can also contain additional acid combinations, such as mandelic acid (from almonds) for anti-inflammatory benefits, phytic acid to treat patients with sensitive skin, or lactic acid to brighten and hydrate the skin.
 Oftentimes, for patients with rosacea, chemical peels can be tailored with a solution that includes phytic, mandelic, and lactic acids.

 Medium Depth Peels